markiyan-konyk/Profile/README.md

 My background includes experience in [industry/field], where I've developed expertise in [key skills].
 I'm particularly passionate about [professional passion] and am currently exploring opportunities in [area of interest].

-## Professional Experience

-I have a proven track record of [key achievement].
-My approach combines [your methodology/strengths] with [technical skills] to deliver [outcomes].

-**Areas of expertise:**
-- Area 1: Brief description of your capabilities
-- Area 2: Brief description of your capabilities
-- Area 3: Brief description of your capabilities

 ## Projects

 <table>